Wanda M. Austin

 Skills and Qualifications

 Business Leadership / Operations: Eight years as CEO of The Aerospace Corporation.
 Thirty seven-year career with The Aerospace Corporation included numerous senior management and executive positions.
+Established MakingSpace, Inc., a leadership and STEM (science, technology, engineering, and math) consulting firm in December 2017.

-Global Business / International Affairs: Internationally recognized for her work in satellite and payload system acquisition, systems engineering and system simulation.
+Global Business / International Affairs: Internationally recognized for her work in satellite and payload system acquisition, systems engineering, and system simulation.
 Former CEO of a company that provides space systems expertise to international organizations.

 Government / Regulatory / Public Policy: Served on President’s Council of Advisors on Science and Technology and President’s Review of U.S. Human Space Flight Plans Committee.
 Appointed to the Defense Science Board and the NASA Advisory Council.